gap-packages/qpa/README.md

 Whenever you make a release of your package (and perhaps more often than that), you will want to update your website.
-The easiest way is to use the `release` script from the [ReleaseTools][].
+The easiest way is to use the `release` script from the [ReleaseTools][], which performs all the necessary steps for you, except for the very last of actually publishing the package (and it can do even that for you, if you pass the `-p` option to it).

 However, you can also do it manually.
 The steps for doing it are quite similar to the above:

 1. Go to the `gh-pages` directory we created above.